-Following a report from a member of staff, volunteer or visitor, the designated safeguarding lead will consider the level of need by applying the local thresholds for referral which Redbridge Local Safeguarding Children Board (LSCB) has agreed for use by all agencies and professionals who are worried or concerned about a child's safety or welfare.
-This also applies to any other authorities e.g. Essex, Havering, Waltham Forest etc.
+Following a report from a member of staff, volunteer or visitor, the designated safeguarding lead will consider the level of need by applying the local thresholds for referral which Redbridge Safeguarding Children Partnership (RSCP) has agreed for use by all agencies and professionals who are worried or concerned about a child's safety or welfare.

-Using the levels of need described in the Redbridge LSCB document Are You Worried about a Child, they will decide whether the child is in immediate danger or is at risk of harm, in which case a referral must be made, immediately, to children's social care and the police, not waiting until the end of the school day:
+Using the levels of need described in the RSCP threshold document - Multi-Agency Safeguarding Thresholds: Are you worried about a child?
+(2022), they will decide whether the child is in immediate danger or is at risk of harm, in which case a referral must be made, immediately, to children's social care and the police, not waiting until the end of the school day: